ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Full Discovery Lifestyle Interview;

-Customized Frame Fitting and Adjustment Techniques;
+Handcrafted, Customized, Form-Fitting Frame Adjustment Techniques;

-Familiarity with both the Lensmeter and a wider range of dispensing Hand Tools;
+Familiarity with both the Lensmeter and a wider range of Dispensing Hand Tools;

-Working knowledge of optical laboratory operations such as Layout, Surfacing, Finishing and Final Inspection practices;
+Working knowledge of Optical Laboratory Operations such as Layout, Surfacing, Finishing and Final Inspection practices;

 Working knowledge of the Ophthalmic Refraction, and